Formwork

 Instructions

-3. Aluminium formwork
+3. Aluminum formwork

 This type of formwork is made of aluminium plates and sections.
 It is lighter than steel formwork and easier to work with, but it is also more expensive.